eliot-geek/Profession-CSharp-Developer/08. Collections, JSON, XML/8. Projects/CheckDuplicates/README.md

-# Task: Checking for Duplicates
+# Checking For Duplicates

-## What to Do
+## Instructions
-The user enters a number.
-The number is stored in a HashSet collection.
-If such a number already exists in the collection, the user is informed that the number was entered previously.
-If the number is not in the collection, a message appears indicating that the number has been successfully saved.
+The user is prompted to input a number, which is then stored in a HashSet collection.
+If the entered number already exists in the collection, the user is notified that the number was previously entered.
+Conversely, if the number is not present in the collection, a confirmation message indicates that the number has been successfully saved.

-## Tips and Recommendations
+## Recommendations
-To add a number to a HashSet, use the [`Add`](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.hashset-1.add?view=net-6.0) method.
+Utilize the [`Add`](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.hashset-1.add?view=net-6.0) method to add a number to the HashSet.

-## What Is Evaluated
+## Evaluation Criteria
-The program uses a HashSet as the collection.
+The program is expected to employ a HashSet as the underlying collection for managing numbers.